 The Threat of an Official Complaint to the ICO Shut Them Up

-He must have had it in his head that because I’d indulged his nonsense earlier that year, there was a secret desire to buy on my part.
-His orthodox sales training would have dictated he merely needed to persist until I gave in.
+He must have had it in his head that because I’d indulged his nonsense earlier that year, there was a secret desire, on my part, to buy his bullshit.
+His orthodox sales training would have dictated he merely needed to persist until I gave in. 👨💼

 Anyone else would have told him to f*** off, but I restrained myself and told him I would be filing a report with the Information Commissioner’s Office.